TarunMirchandani/Blockchain/README.md

   * *(Note: In Symmetric systems, the single key must be securely shared between the sender and receiver.
 If it is intercepted during sharing, the security is completely broken.)*

+## Consensus Protocols

+A **Consensus Protocol** is a core algorithmic mechanism that allows a decentralized network of independent nodes to agree on the true state of the ledger without needing a central authority.
+It prevents double-spending and ensures all copies of the blockchain remain identical globally.

+### The Two Primary Consensus Mechanisms:

+* **1. Proof of Work (PoW):**
+  Nodes (Miners) compete against each other to solve intensive cryptographic math puzzles.
+The first to solve it wins the right to add the block and claim the reward.
+While extremely secure, it requires massive amounts of computational power and electricity.
+  * *Example:* **Bitcoin** network.

+* **2. Proof of Stake (PoS):**
+  Replaces computational competition with financial commitment.
+Nodes (Validators) lock up a specific amount of the network's native cryptocurrency (Staking) to earn the chance of being selected to validate the next block.
+It is highly energy-efficient and scalable.
+  * *Example:* **Ethereum** network.